 As the number of mega-projects increases, budget can get spent quickly in a short amount of time.
 If organisations are not tracking their project cost effectively, cost overruns are typically unavoidable.
 A study by Grattan Institute last year into large-scale capital works spotted an overrun of $24 billion so far on just six current projects.

 Relying on an outdated legacy process is largely accountable for cost overruns.
-A traditional procedure to cost control would involve the CFO collecting multiple project reports from different teams, then putting together a final forecast cost.
+A traditional procedure to cost control would involve the CFO collecting multiple capital project reports from different teams, then putting together a final forecast cost.
 This process is most likely done in Excel spreadsheets.

 These days, technology has allowed us to pull those costs together without the need to manually input by the CFO/financial controller.
 Cloud-based software enables project managers to automate the process of putting those costs together, with a clear, transparent record of inputs from different teams.